woyow/trade-union-telegram-bot/README.md

 # trade-union-telegram-bot

-Telegram bot with state management.
+Telegram bot with state management and localization.
+Work example - https://imgur.com/0V3fsdD

 You can use this as a template for your projects.

+Using: Go, Mongodb, Elasticsearch, Kibana, VictoriaMetrics, Grafana, Docker, Docker Compose

 # Usage
 ### 1. Create .env file